isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 **April 10, 2017:**

-We have re-organized our TCGA clinical, biospecimen, and molecular data into new datasets in BigQuery --
+We have re-organized our TCGA clinical, biospecimen, and molecular data into new datasets in BigQuery.

 Please find them below: